emmakodes/emmakodes/README.md

 ### Hi there 👋
 I am Emmanuel.
 A Creative Software Engineer.
-I combine my knowledge of software and data science to build data driven products that can solve problems.
+I combine my knowledge of software engineering and data science to build data driven products that can solve problems.
 I am very keen on using my skills in programming to add value to humanity.

 Python | Javascript | Cloud | Django | React | Typescript | Machine Learning Based Application